 What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 Acas has regularly updated advice for Employers on how to deal with the new Coronavirus (COVID-19) outbreak.
-Below are the details of all the significant announcements from the UK Government since 11th March 2020.
+Below are the details of all the significant/current announcements from the UK Government since 11th March 2020.

 You can read the Acas advice on Coronavirus here.